With more goals than Ronaldo, Josip Ilicic is the unlikely star of 2020 | Goal.com

 Ilicic has long since realised that football is meant to be enjoyed – not taken too seriously.

-He now plays with a smile on his face – and is putting one on everyone else's.
+He now plays with a smile on his face – and is putting one on everyone else's at a very trying time.

 Ilicic may have travelled a long road to get here but, for Bergamo, Italy and football fans in general, he couldn't have picked a better time to arrive.